- Business and Employment»

 - City of Allen

 Before whites came into the Allen area, the Caddo and Comanche Nations lived in the land.
 The moved back West as the whites moved in around 1840.
 These settlers used the Texas Road and the Central National Road on horseback and be stagecoach.

 The Houston and Texas Central Railroad and others followed in the early 1870s and helped spur industrial growth.
 Later, an Interurban line began operations in 1907 from the suburbs into Dallas for about 4 decades.

 By the 1960s, US 75 and truck traffic had replaced the railroads as the number one choice for transport.

-Today, the population is estimated to be over 82,000 people and the city is one the Forbes Best Places to Move for Work in America.
+Today, the population was estimated to be over 82,000 people and the city is still one the Forbes Best Places to Move for Work in America.

 - Project Managers: Computers, IT projects.

-- Account Executives: Big ticket banking products and investments.
+- Account Executives: Big ticket banking products sales and investments.

 - Business Analysts

 - Administrative Assistants

 - Physicians in Internal Medicine